nodejs/node/doc/api/errors.markdown

 #### ETIMEDOUT: Operation timed out

-An connect or send request failed because the connected party did not properly respond after a period of time.
+A connect or send request failed because the connected party did not properly respond after a period of time.
 Usually encountered by [http](http.html) or [net](net.html) -- often a sign that a connected socket was not `.end()`'d appropriately.